xthepoet/django-db-pool/README.md

         'PORT': '',
     }

+Additionally, you can add to the `OPTIONS` dict other [libpq connection options](http://www.postgresql.org/docs/current/static/libpq-connect.html#LIBPQ-CONNSTRING) such as 'OPTIONS': {'connect_timeout': 30}

 See the [code][base] for more information on settings `MAX_CONNS` and `MIN_CONNS`.

 Lastly, if you use [South](http://south.aeracode.org/) (and you should!) you'll want to make sure it knows that you're still using Postgres: